Anal Fissure Treatment in Santa Ana, CA

 What are Common Causes of an Anal Fissure?

-Most anal fissures are the result of straining too hard during a bowel movement.
+According to Mayo clinic most anal fissures are the result of straining too hard during a bowel movement.
 If the stool is particularly large or has hardened, it can become difficult to pass through the anus without tearing the mucosa tissue.

 Any person can encounter an anal fissure at any point in their life, though this condition is especially common in infants.
 Frequent tearing of the lining of the anus may signal the presence of a more serious condition, such as Crohn’s disease, ulcerative colitis, a sexually transmitted infection (STI), leukemia, or even anal cancer.